oils-for-unix/oils/doc/upgrade-breakage.md

 What Breaks When You Upgrade to Oil
 ===================================

-Only a few things break when you put this at the top of a shell script:
+Only a few things break when you enable this option group at the top of a shell script:

     shopt --set oil:upgrade